 - Italy Cookie Choices (for EU Cookie Law): The plugin was last maintained about two years ago and is, as the name suggests, more adapted to Italian legal practice.
 There is no business model behind the plugin, so a long-term maintenance of the WordPress plugin cannot be expected.

 - Smart Cookie Kit: The plugin has a very technical structure.
-If you are not a software developer, you will have difficulties using the plugin.
-Furthermore, it is not possible for your visitors to decide which single cookie they want to use, so it should not be legally compliant.
+If you are not a software developer, you will have difficulties using the plugin in any way.
+Furthermore, it is not possible for your visitors to decide which single cookie they want to use, so it should not be legally compliant in the EU.

 - Surbma | GDPR Proof Cookie Consent & Notice Bar: The plugin comes with a nice interface, but it doesn’t allow your users to interact with individual cookies.
 Despite a good approach it is therefore not recommended from a legal perspective.